nickreilly/nickreilly.github.io/_news/announcement_2_defenseInfo.md

 title: PhD.
 Defense Infomration!
 date: 2024-05-13 21:01:00
 description: A post with the information for Nick's upcoming defense
-thumbnail: assets/img/FOP_meme.jpg
 inline: False
 related_posts: false
 ---

-This post will have information about Nick's defense (when it is finally scheduled!)

----

 You made it to the right place!
 Just....One missing detail....

+This post will have information about Nick's defense (when it is finally scheduled!)